 In a typical installation, the servedat server is installed as a system service/daemon on the server host.
 This requires administrative privileges on the server system.
+See the Install Windows, Install macOS, or Install Others sections for platform specific instructions.

 Alternatively, the servedat server can be run directly from the command line, similar to Quick Start mode.
 This option is useful for embedded installations, or where it is necessary to run servedat without administrative privileges.
 Such circumstances are rare.